 Self Employed health professionals must file their Year End Accounts and Tax Return by Self Assessment.

 Self Assessment is part of the Income Tax system in the UK.

 Who Needs to Register to File a Self Assessment ?

-• a partner in a business partnership
+• Partners in a healthcare business partnership

 How to Register for Self Assessment

 We register our clients for Self Assessment, please call 01772 611432 for more information.

 To register yourself, here is more information at GOV.UK.

 Self Employed people are taxed on the Profits of their business under the Income Tax system, ie. not on the money they take out of the business.

 We provide a free bookkeeping spreadsheet for you to keep a record of your Income and Expenses.